rupinder-developer/MySQLees/README.md

 * `password`: The password of that MySQL user.
 * `database`: Name of the database to use for this connection.

-For more details about the connection configuration, you can visit [here](https://github.com/mysqljs/mysql/blob/master/Readme.md#connection-options).
+For more details about the connection configuration, you can visit <a href="https://github.com/mysqljs/mysql/blob/master/Readme.md#connection-options)" target="_blank">here</a> (Official MySQL Package).

 ## Terminating connections